How to Make Bauernkruste (Traditional & Healthy Version)

 25 min

-Step 7 · Bake for 20-25 minutes until the crust is dark golden and the loaf ...
+Schritt 7 · Bake for 20-25 minutes until the crust is dark golden and the loaf ...

 Bake for 20-25 minutes until the crust is dark golden and the loaf sounds hollow when tapped.
 Cool on a wire rack before slicing.